BlockstreamResearch/scriptless-scripts/md/partially-blind-swap.md

    * User and tumbler communicate to generate a musig public key with the individual keys of tumbler and user, and the user asks the tumbler to fund this output O1.
-   * They generates another musig and the user funds this output O2.
+   * They generate another musig and the user funds this output O2.
    * They pre-sign timelocked refund transactions before funding the musigs, in the case either party goes offline.
    * User has nonce commitment R and public key P of the tumbler coin O1, and